Adamis Pharmaceuticals: Beneficiary Of Mylan's EpiPen Fiasco?

 Adamis has much potential, but is still experiencing growing pains.
 A quick approval of its EpiPen product is essential for the long-term prospects of ADMP.
 A nod from the FDA could mean first competitor to market in the EpiPen arena and a partnership that will keep ADMP away from the capital markets, focusing all of its energies on its pipeline COPD/Asthma candidates.

 Obviously, this is a high risk/high reward play.
 However, I have recently taken a small stake based on the belief that political pressure and modifications will get Adamis' EpiPen competitor on the market on the third try.
 I offer it up for consideration for aggressive investors within a well-diversified biotech portfolio.
-I personally am playing ADMS for a short term trade.
+I personally am playing ADMP for a short term trade.
 I could see enthusiasm for and then eventual approval pushing the stock to reclaim at least half the losses it suffered in June.

 Note: To get these types of articles on attractive biotech and pharma stocks as well as my instablogs as soon as they are published, just click on my profile and hit the big orange "Follow" button and choose the real-time alerts option.